docker-library/docs/README.md

 -	create a `license.md` (required)
 -	add a `logo.png` (recommended)
 -	edit `update.sh` as needed (see below)

-Optionally: (we run this periodically, especially before pushing updated descriptions)

--	run `./update.sh myimage` to generate `myimage/README.md`
--	run `./markdownfmt.sh -l myimage` to verify whether format of your markdown files is compliant to `tianon/markdownfmt`.
+-	run `./markdownfmt.sh -l myimage` to verify that the format of your markdown files is compliant with `tianon/markdownfmt`.
 In case you see any file names, markdownfmt detected some issues, which might result in a failed build during continuous integration.
+-	optionally run `./update.sh myimage` to generate `myimage/README.md` for review. **Note:** do not actually commit the `README.md` file; it is automatically generated/committed before being uploaded to DockerHub.

 # What are all these files?

 ## `update.sh`

 This is the main script used to generate the `README.md` files for each image.
-The generated file is committed along with the files used to generate it (see below on what customizations are available).
 When a new image is added that is not under the `docker-library` namespace on GitHub, a new entry must be added to the `otherRepos` array in this script.
 Accepted arguments are which image(s) you want to update and no arguments to update all of them.

 ## `generate-repo-stub-readme.sh`